 I want to capture it all, and I’m so glad my clients want this too.

-A documentary photographer will never judge.
-They will be a spectator that has ‘seen it all’ and don’t expected you to smile if you don’t feel like it, or your toddler to ‘stay still’ if that’s something they never do.
+Documentary family photographers will never judge.
+They will be a spectator that has ‘seen it all’ and don’t expect you to smile if you don’t feel like it, or your toddler to ‘stay still’ if that’s something they never do.

 A documentary photographer will work around you and your family (and pets!) and capture moments as they happen, without interfering or asking you to stand a certain way.

-This can be so liberating for some parents, who are really not comfortable in front of the camera, when they realise they are not expected to ‘do’ anything.
+This can be so liberating for some parents, who are not comfortable in front of the camera when they realise they are not expected to ‘do’ anything.